anjensan/knitty/doc/rationale.md

      :home-page home-page}))
 ```

-The function returns not a single value, but a map of all "steps"—easier to debug/test.
+The function returns not a single value, but a map of all "steps" — easier to debug/test.
 Order of execution is explicit and enforced by the Clojure compiler (you can't make a mistake by incorrectly reordering them).
 Everything is evaluated only once; looks good.